Changes to CPD requirements

 LIV accredited specialisation

 The Law Institute of Victoria Accreditation Specialisation program can also be completed as part of your CPD for a total of 10 points.
-The program accredits more than 1,000 specialists across 16 areas of law and allows lawyers to be recognised as having an enhanced skill level and experience in their area of law.
+The program is a sector led certification that demonstrates a high level of theoretical knowledge that is practically applied in day-to-day matters.
+Accredited Specialisation is a peer founded, self-directed, non-syllabus-based program for experienced lawyers.
 Lawyers need to demonstrate superior knowledge, experience and proficiency in a particular area of law to become an accredited specialist, and need to maintain their accreditation.
+Becoming a specialist sets practitioners apart as an expert in their field, providing a definitive mark of excellence for peers and clients.
+Currently the program accredits over 1,100 specialists across 16 areas of law.

 Practice Management Course